KVGarg/Automate-Notes-Extractor/readme.md

 Instructions:

-Install dependencies using `pip install -r requirements.txt`.
+* Download and extract the project folder.Open the terminal in the extracted folder and Install dependencies using `pip install -r requirements.txt`.
-* Connect your Smartphone to your system(Linux/Ubuntu OS), mount `Internal Storage` and copy the absolute path to the WhatsApp folder, to know the absolute path open a terminal in `WhatsApp` folder and run `pwd` command.
+* Connect your Smartphone to your system(Linux/Ubuntu OS), mount `Internal Storage` and copy the absolute path to the WhatsApp folder, to know the absolute path open a terminal in `WhatsApp` folder and run `pwd` command(in Linux OS) or copy the location by choosing properties from right-click menu (in Windows OS) .
 * Run the `extract.py` script by `python extract.py` and paste the copied path when asked to.
 The script will create a new folder named `notes` in your `WhatsApp Image` folder and move the study notes images to it.

 We've trained the model on about 1000 images and using Keras' data augmentation pipeline.
 Currently the model is 92% accurate on my dataset.
 Feel free to add your own data and train the model on it to make the model more accurate.
 To add your own data, create a `data` folder in `behind_the_scenes` folder, create two subfolders `1` and `0` inside `data`, in `1` put study notes and put all other important images in `0`.
 See `behind_the_scenes` folder for more info.